microsoft/botframework-components/generators/generator-bot-enterprise-assistant/generators/app/templates/README.md

     - LUIS endpoint key
     - LUIS region
     - QnA Maker subscription key
     - In **Advanced Settings View (json)**, set the app IDs of the skills that will be allowed to communicate with your root bot.
-For testing you can set this to "*".
         ```
             "skills": {
               "allowedCallers": [ "<skill app id>" ]